samikshaupadhyay/Symbl.ai/README.md

 },
 {
 "id": "6404582466912256",
-"text": "Yes, ma'am and Mr. Johnson, do you have the Parker scarf in light blue with you now?", "type": "question",
+"text": "Yes, mam and Mr. Johnson, do you have the Parker scarf in light blue with you now?", "type": "question",

 "score": 0.9915077116276262,